richfairhurst/github.io/index.md

 <div id="name" class="center">Rich Fairhurst</div>

 I do computer security.
-I don't really <a href="/blog">blog</a>, but do sometimes take pictures and do other stuff
+I don't really <a href="/blog">blog</a> anymore, but do sometimes take pictures and do other stuff

 <div>
 <ul class="social-links">